IrminData/irmin-platform/irmin-console/README.md

 This context is responsible for managing the workspace state and data across the application.

 Attempts to set the current workspace on initial load.
-Attempts to switch to the workspace to that is found in the query params or in localStorage.
+Attempts to switch to the workspace to what is found in the query params or in the cookies.

 It uses the [Workspace Proxy Service](src/services/proxies/workspace.ts) to fetch the initial workspace data for the current workspace.
 The workspace data is stored in the context and can be accessed by the components that are wrapped in the WorkspaceProvider.